RavKookTorah.org

 • Why does the Torah stress the fact that the daily Tamid offering was performed at Mount Sinai?

-• Why is this offering described as both an 'appeasing fragrance' and a 'fire offering'?
+• Why is this offering described as both an “appeasing fragrance” and a “fire offering”?

-The Fragrant Service of the Forefathers
+• The ‘Fragrant’ Service of the Forefathers

-Even before the Torah's revelation, the Jewish people merited an extraordinary closeness to God.
+Even before the Torah’s revelation, the Jewish people merited an extraordinary closeness to God.
 The Sages taught that Abraham kept the entire Torah, even before it was revealed at Mount Sinai.
-And his descendents learned from him, continuing his legacy of holy living.
+And his descendants learned from him, continuing his legacy of holy living.

-The sanctity of Israel before Sinai was not on a constant, permanent basis.
-The Midrash uses an unusual term to describe the mitzvot performed by the Avot.
-It refers to the service of the forefathers as reichaniotfragrant.
-What does this mean?
-Their holiness contained elements of nobility and beauty, an inner spiritual richness and individual greatness.
-But this spiritual path was not firmly grounded in the world of actions.
+Their holiness contained elements of nobility and beauty, a spiritual richness and individual greatness.
+But their spiritual path was not firmly grounded in the world of actions.
 It was of a transient nature, like a passing aromatic fragrance.

 The Concrete Sanctity of Sinai

-The daily offering retains the abstract beauty of the Patriarch's individual spirituality.
-It still exudes an appeasing-fragrance, recalling the fragrant service of the Avot.
-But it also reflects the day-to-day, concrete sanctity of Sinai.
-It was a fire-offering.
+But the Tamid also corresponds to the day-to-day, concrete sanctity of Sinai.
+It was a “fire-offering.”
 Like fire, it acted upon and ignited the physical world, introducing light and holiness into the realm of action and deed.

 (Adapted from Olat Re'iyah vol. I, pp. 131-132)